 - Antihypertensive effects.
 The results of 2 separate studies in healthy subjects and later in hypertensives have shown possible benefits of cocoa in blood pressure lowering.This also can be considered as cardioprotective since hypertension leads to an overload of the heart.

 - Anti-infammatory effect.
-Cocoa flavanols have also been shown to have potential anti-inflammatory activities that are relevant to cardiovascular health.
+Cocoa flavanols have also been shown to have potential anti-inflammatory activities that are relevant to cardiovascular health, don’t forget to check the curcumin health benefits.
 With inflammation, substances are formed which can produce adverse cardiovascular effects.

 Now, Dr Shock will never let a change to promote chocolate consumption slip although lack of positive effects are also published on this blog in: Short-term Chocolate Effects on Health.